Hynwar/web-design/README.md

 - To draw attention to icons, they should have a different color
 - The icon should always fit the text or action it is associated with
 - Icons should never be larger than what they were designed for.
 If necessary, they should be enclosed in a shape

+## Shadows and Border-Radius

+### Using Shadows

+- The more _serious / elegant_ or less _playful / fun_ the website is, the less shadows it needs
+- Shadows should only be added to some elements to construct some [visual hierarchy](#visual-hierarchy)
+- Dark shadows can easily ruin any design, so only use light shadows
+- Smaller shadows should be used for small elements to make them stand out
+- Medium shadows are used to make entire sections stand out, for example: cards
+- Large shadows are only for elements that need to float above the interface like pop-ups

+### Using Border-Radius

+- Border-radius can increase the playfulness and fun of the design while serious and elegant websites need to be less rounded
+- Match border-radius to the roundness of the typography
+- Border-radius is used on buttons, images, icons and standout sections

+## Whitespace

+### Using Whitespace

+- Different sections of a website require a large amount of whitespace
+- Groups of different elements use a medium amount of whitespace
+- Single elements need a small amount of whitespace
+- Using the **Law of Proximity** the more some elements belong together, the closer they should be
+- Too much whitespace can look detached while too little looks cramped
+- Match other design choices in your website, for example, big text or big icons require more whitespace

+## Visual Hierarchy

+### What is Visual Hierarchy

+- The visual hierarchy is the order in which elements are laid out on the page and about establishing which elements are the most important
+- It is about drawing attention to the most important elements and defining a path to guide users through the page
+- A good visual hierarchy can be established through **position, size, colors, spacing, borders and shadows**

+### Fundamentals

+- The closer the elements are to the top of the page, the more attention they get
+- Images get more attention than text, with bigger images getting more than smaller ones
+- Whitespace can be used strategically to emphasize certain elements

+### Establishing a Visual Hierarchy

+#### Between Text

+- A text's font size, font weight, color and whitespace around it can convey its importance
+- Texts such as titles, subtitles, links, buttons, data points and icons should be emphasized
+- Less important text like labels or secondary information should be de-emphasized

+#### Between Components

+- A component can be emphasized through background color, shadow or borders
+- Testimonials, call-to-action, highlights, preview cards, forms, pricing, important rows/columns in tabtles need to be emphasized
+- A component can also be emphasized by de-emphasizing a neighbouring component